Azure/secrets-store-csi-driver-provider-azure/website/content/en/getting-started/usage/_index.md

 If you want to sync one of these versions with a kubernetes secret, the only difference is that you have to specify which version you want (i.e., to use the latest version, you specify `{objectAlias}/0` in `[secretObjects].[objectName]`)

 ##### Permissions
-If you use this functionality, the principal being used to access Key Vault will also need the secret/list permission.
+If you use this functionality, the principal being used to access Key Vault will also need the list permission for secrets, keys, and certificates.